rit-spex/uHAB/Documents/Design_Requirements.md

 ## Purpose
-The purpose of μHAB is to provide an affordable, accessible, and expandable platform that contains all of the basic necessary functionality for a high-altitude balloon mission.
+The purpose of μHAB is to provide a flexible, expandable, and affordable platform that contains all of the necessary functionality for a high-altitude balloon mission without the hassle of starting a completely new design from scratch.

-* Affordability: μHAB will contain only the components needed for a mission.
-Extra functionality will be available in the form of additional modules called "helmets".
-* Accessible: μHAB may be programmed through the Arduino IDE and abstraction layer or through the native _______ toolchain.
-It is also completely open-source with components that are easily reworkable.
+* Flexible: μHAB contains a wealth of available I/O that is broken out to easily accessible headers.
+Both 5V and 3.3V digital pins are available for ease of future component integrations.
+The powerful 300MHz, 32-bit microcontroller has capabilities for CANbus, EBI/EMI, Ethernet, I²C, IrDA, LINbus, MMC/SD/SDIO, QSPI, SPI, SSC, UART/USART, USB, x24 16-bit ADC (With oversampling), and x2 12-bit DAC. μHAB also features selection headers for multiple types of antennas and remove before flight behavior.

-* Expandable: The layout of the PCB mimics that of the common Arduino Mega so that COTS Arduino shields may be utilized.
+* Expandable: The layout of the PCB includes the familiar pinout of the common Arduino Mega so that commercial Arduino shields may be utilized.
+Additional I/O is available separately.
+The microcontroller selected offers enough processing power to handle many more additional tasks and the available power supply allows for some limited draw for future expansion modules called "helmets".

+* Affordable: μHAB will contain only the components necessary for a successful mission as outlined below.
+Extra functionality will be available in the form of completely separate additional helmets" as needed.
+By reducing the functionality to a minimum, µHAB lowers the overall costs associated for a HAB launch and allows for more expansion.

 ## Necessary Functions
 * Power Management

-* Program Execution (Brain)
+* Program Execution

-* Data Storage (Memory)
+* Data Storage

-* Positioning (GPS)
+* Positioning

 * Communications

 * Cutdown

 * Remove Before Flight

+* User Feedback

 ## Power Management
 * Battery as source